 These plants are drought tolerant once established.
 However, early Japanese snowball care includes generous irrigation for the first growing season.

-However, gardeners are happy to hear that the Japanese snowball trees have no serious insect pests.
-They are not subject to any serious diseases either.
+Gardeners are happy to hear that Japanese snowball trees have no serious insect pests and are not subject to any serious diseases.